CP1401/Practicals/prac_06/README.md

 File: `bmi_files.py`

 Write a program that writes to and reads from `bmis.txt` (not at the same time).
-Reuse your code from [Prac 6](../prac_06/README.md#example) (and 7) where you calculated a person's BMI based on height and weight.
+Reuse your functions from earlier where you calculated a person's BMI based on height and weight.
+Notice this: since you wrote good, well designed (SRP) functions, you can simply reuse them for this different scenario!

-The first part of your program should ask the user for a number of people, then repeatedly ask for the details for that many people.
+The first part of your program should ask the user for a number of people, then repeatedly ask for the details (height and weight) for that many people.
 (You did just think of what kind of loop to use, didn't you?)

-For each person, calculate their BMI, but don't print it to the screen... write it to the file "bmis.txt".
+For each person, calculate their BMI, but don't print it to the screen... write it (and only it) to the file "bmis.txt".
+Your file should simply contain one BMI value per line.
 Don't forget to close the file when you have finished.

-Test this and confirm it works as you expect.
+Test this and confirm it works as you expect by opening and checking the file in PyCharm.

-Then, write the second part, which should read the file and display the BMI and weight category similar to how we've done it before:
+**Then (only after the first part works)**, write the second part, which should read the file and display the BMI and weight category similar to how we've done it before:

 ```
 BMI 23.5, considered normal